 Students take a total of six courses during the year — three courses each semester.
-All students are required to enroll in Senior Studio, offered both fall and spring as well as the Studio Seminar, offered in the fall.
-For more specific information about courses, view the courses section.
+All students are required to enroll in Senior Studio, offered both fall and spring as well as FA 120a Post-Bacc Studio Critique in the Fall and FA 119b Professional Practice in Art in the Spring.
+Check out a list of courses that we offer.

 Brandeis faculty are deeply invested in the post-baccalaureate program.
 They are practicing artists who are familiar with the field and also committed to educating the next generation of artists.
 An important aspect of this program is the many opportunities for students to interact with the faculty.